mainmatter/mainmatter.com/_posts/2022-02-17-journey-of-a-junior-software-engineer.md

 If you land in a new job where nobody is showing availability to help you out - you are in the wrong place.
 During my first 3 months at simplabs, I was probably pair programming at least once a week, sometimes more.
-Right now I'm doing it less which is natural - as you progress the more independent you become.
+Right now I'm doing it less often, which is natural - the more you progress the more independent you become.

-However, I want to go back to more regular pair programming sessions - not only is it a great way of learning, but it also makes you know better your colleagues thinking flow which makes it easier for reviewing each other's code.
+However, I do want to go back to more regular pair programming sessions - not only is it a great way of learning, but it also makes you understand your colleagues' thinking flow better, which makes reviewing each other's code easier.

 So, how is my week as a junior dev looking now?

--   I keep doing react, it has some tricky concepts that I’m still trying to fully understand, like dealing with the state of components.
+-   I keep working with React: it has some tricky concepts that I’m still trying to fully understand, like dealing with the state of components.
--   We have 1 day per week to work in open source/learning.
-I’m using mine to create a personal website in ember which has been a great way of learning while doing a project that I like.
+-   We have 1 day per week to work on open source/learning.
+I’m using mine to create a personal website in Ember which has been a great way of learning while doing a project that I like.
 -   I’m part of the culture team - we discuss topics that aim for a continuous good team environment.
 I’m organizing the Lunch & Learn event once a month which was born from these meetings.
 -   I’m having 🇫🇷 lessons, I’m very happy that Simplabs gives me the opportunity to grow in other fields too.